neoncortex/bashed/README.md

 If the highlight module is available, it will also try to extract keywords from the langDefs highlight files, using the \_edithiextract function.
 It will try to extract based on the extension, or it will use the type setted by the user using the ess function of the highligth module.

+## Sounds:
+A sound can be played for errors, and alerts.
+The variable edsound controls if sounds should or should not be played, by setting it to 1, or 0, respectively.
+The sound files shoud be setted in the variables:
+- ederrorsound;
+- edalertsound;

+They should be a path to the desired sound file.
+The sound files will be played using ffplay.

 ## Variables:
 - edcmd: Contains the command that should be used by es.
 It should be p, or n;
+- edcontentcmd: Contains the command used to open files and urls;
 - editwordkey: the key to be used with bind-key ro call editwords;
 - edfzfsize: size of the fzf tmux popup, by default, 80%;
 - edfzfpsize: size of the fzf preview window, by default, 30%;
 - eslast: Contains the last command executed by es;
 - eslastarg: Contains the last argument received by es;
+- edsound: Sets the sound on, or off.
+By default, 1;
 - fileresult: Contains the search results to be displayed by ef, and es s;
 - fileresult_a: It's an array that have one entry to each result of an ef search;
 - fn: Contains the complete path to the file beign edited;